 c.close()

-The next(... ) with a generator finds the index of the first real config line so we drop the echoed command and banner.
-Tomorrow Netmiko will do all this — paging, prompt handling, command echo — in two lines.
-Now you will know what it saved you.
+The next(... ) with a generator finds the index of the first real config line, dropping the echoed command and banner.
+Tomorrow Netmiko does all of this — paging, prompt handling, command echo — in two lines.
+Having seen the raw version makes clear exactly what it saves.

 Previously: Socket Programming Basics.
 Coming tomorrow — Netmiko: the same job as today, minus all the time.sleep() pain.